saurabhparulekar24/EDE5190_LAB2_SETUPGUIDE/README.md

 ```

 Once this completes, we navigate into the hello_world folder and retrieve "hello_usb.uf2" file.
-When we connect the Qtpy board it first connects to windows, we need to make it connect to the virtual linux system, once we do that we face an problem
+When we connect the Qtpy board it first connects to windows, we need to connect it to the virtual linux system, once we do that we face a problem.
-to flash this code to the board, we need to reset the board in doing so it gets disconnected from the linux machine and reconnects to windows as a Storage drive, when you connect it again to Linux, it does not appear as a storage drive which is necessary for flashing the code.
-Instead what we are gonna do is, we will copy the code from the linux machine to the windows machine and then flash the board
+to flash this code to the board, we need to put the board in programming mode, in doing so it gets disconnected from the linux machine and reconnects to windows as a Storage drive, when you connect it again to Linux, it does not appear as a storage drive which is necessary for flashing the code.
+Instead what we are gonna do is, we will copy the code from the linux machine to the windows machine and then flash the board.

 ```
 $ cd ~/